zyberdon/healthcare_portal_be/README.md

 - User login with email and password.
 - JWT-based authentication for secure access to protected routes.
 - MongoDB database connection using Mongoose.
+- Contact form submission with username, email, and message.
+- Fetch patient Information on dashboard.

 ## Project Structure